 Step 5: Receive a Decision

 If you meet all the qualifications for an FHA loan, your loan application can be approved.
 This means that you can move on with closing on the home purchase.
-If your loan application does not meet the qualifications for an FHA loan and cannot be approved, the lender will issue a denial letter explaining the reason for the denial.
+If your loan application does not meet the qualifications for an FHA loan and cannot be approved, the lender will issue a denial letter explaining the denial.

 Step 6: Proceed with the Closing Process